f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 Downloading SNMP Logs from the API
 ----------------------------------

 You can download various logs from the F5OS layer using the F5OS API.
-The snmp.log file resides in the **log/confd/** directory.
-To list the current log files in the **log/confd/** directory, use the following API call.
+The snmp.log file resides in the **log/confd/** directory for the system controller snmp logs.
+To list the current log files in the **log/confd/** directory, use the following API call against the system controller floating IP address.

 .. code-block:: bash